Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-The safety, storage, and presentation points above are aligned with product labeling and standard biologic-use precautions.
-Source-level details can help you prepare questions for your clinician without replacing medical advice.
+The storage, safety, approved-use, and handling information above is based on official labeling and standard biologic-use precautions.
+Source documents can help you prepare questions for a healthcare professional.

 This content is for informational purposes only and is not a substitute for professional medical advice.